joriefernandez/data-structures-and-algorithms/challenges-401/ArrayShift/README.md

 # Challenge 2 Summary
 Insert a value into the middle index of the given array using Java.
+Source and test codes are found in src folder.

 ## Challenge Description
 The task is to write a function called insertShiftArray which takes in an array and the value to be added.
 Without utilizing any of the built-in methods available to Java, return an array with the new value added at the middle index.